wpilibsuite/frc-docs/source/docs/software/commandbased/commands.rst

 Also as before, advanced users seeking more flexibility are free to simply create their own class implementing the ``Command`` interface.

-The structure of a command
+The Structure of a Command
 --------------------------

 While subsystems are fairly freeform, and may generally look like whatever the user wishes them to, commands are quite a bit more constrained.
 Command code must specify what the command will do in each of its possible states.
 This is done by overriding the ``initialize()``, ``execute()``, and ``end()`` methods.
 Additionally, a command must be able to tell the scheduler when (if ever) it has finished execution - this is done by overriding the ``isFinished()`` method.
 All of these methods are defaulted to reduce clutter in user code: ``initialize()``, ``execute()``, and ``end()`` are defaulted to simply do nothing, while ``isFinished()`` is defaulted to return false (resulting in a command that never ends).